cbteeple/pressure_controller_docs/docs/ros-driver/setup.md

 ## Gather your hardware
 You can choose to run one controller, or set up a group of pressure controllers to act as one larger "meta-controller".

 This ROS Package is compatible with both serial and raw USB communication.
-Serial is limited to roughly 50 Hz communication rate to/from the controllers, wheras raw USB (sometimes called HID) is capable of 300 Hz reliably for this system. _For more info about configuring communication protocols, check out the [firmware documentation]({{ site.baseurl }}{% link docs/firmware/firmware.md %})._
+Serial is limited to roughly 50 Hz communication rate to/from the controllers, whereas raw USB (sometimes called HID) is capable of 300 Hz reliably for this system. _For more info about configuring communication protocols, check out the [firmware documentation]({{ site.baseurl }}{% link docs/firmware/firmware.md %})._

 ## Set up a new package to store your configs
 ROS conventions are mixed in terms of the correct way to handle user config files interacting with packages.
 You _could_ just edit the pressure_controller_ros package directly, but that gets messy since that would create a combination of user settings and package source code.
-Instead, here's the perferred method to avoid this:
+Instead, here's the preferred method to avoid this:

 1. Create a new package where all your configs are stored
 	1. From within your catkin workspace, go to the source directory